How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 Yes.
 Must you?
 No.

-The bees only care that the hive is warm, safe, and non-toxic.
+Painting hives is the least of your bees’ concerns.
+The honey bees only care that the hive is warm, safe, and non-toxic.

 How Adding Paint Affects and Enhances Your Beehive

-There are 3 things that painting a beehive can help with: Longevity, eye candy (appearance), and camouflage.
+There are 3 things that painting beehives can help with — longevity, eye candy (appearance), and camouflage.

 Longevity